 The purpose of this Annual Coal Combustion Residuals (CCR) Fugitive Dust Control Report (i.e., Annual Report) is to maintain compliance with 40 CFR 257.80(c) which requires owners and operators of CCR landfills to prepare an Annual CCR Fugitive Dust Control Report that includes a description of the actions taken by the owner or operator to control CCR fugitive dust, a record of all citizen complaints, and a summary of any corrective measures taken.
-Regulations also require that the initial Annual Report be completed no later than 14 months after placing the CCR Fugitive Dust Control Plan in the facility's operating record, which occurred on October 19, 2015 for the Fayette Power Project.

 This Annual Report has been prepared by Waste Management National Services, Inc. (WMNS), as operator of the on-site landfill for the Fayette Power Project located in La Grange, Texas.
 The landfill is owned by the Lower Colorado River Authority.
 This Annual Report has been prepared following the template included in the CCR Fugitive Dust Control Plan and will be included in the facility's operating record.

-Reporting Year: 2016 Description of Actions to Control Fugitive Dust:

-Place a copy of all methods contained in the Best Management (Section V.) and/or provide specifics in the space below.
-1. Locating CCR inside an enclosure or partial enclosure Enclosures and partial enclosures are utilized to prevent fugitive emissions from products prior to placement in the landfill: - Fly ash is stored in silos - Bottom ash is stored in three-sided bays with curb protection - Gypsum is stored in an enclosed dome building 2.
+Description of Actions to Control Fugitive Dust: Place a copy of all methods contained in the Best Management (Section V.) and/or provide specifics in the space below.
+1. Locating CCR inside an enclosure or partial enclosure Enclosures and partial enclosures are utilized to prevent fugitive emissions from products prior to placement in the landfill: Fly ash is stored in silos Bottom ash is stored in three-sided bays with curb protection Gypsum is stored in a fully-enclosed dome building 2.
 Operating a water spray system WMNS utilizes wet suppression methods exclusively.
-Plant water is used to surface treat via water truck application on plant and landfill roads, as well as the landfill itself.
-Dust suppression efforts are implemented per the water truck schedule provided weekly by LCRA, and if visible observations indicate a need for corrective measures.
-3. Reducing fall distances at material drop points Engineered solutions are utilized to reduce fall distances at material drop points as much as possible: - Fly ash is transferred from the silos to trucks using telescoping chutes - Bottom ash is transferred from conveyors to the bays at the lowest practical point; it should be noted that bottom ash at this point has sufficient moisture to prevent dusting - Gypsum is transferred to the dome building at the lowest practical point; it should be noted that gypsum at this point has sufficient moisture to prevent dusting When products are transferred to the landfill, products exit the truck bed directly onto the landfill surface.
+Plant water is used to surface treat via water truck application on all of the plant and landfill roads, as well as the landfill itself.
+Dust suppression efforts are implemented per the water truck schedule provided weekly by LCRA, and when visible observations indicate a need for corrective measures.
+3. Reducing fall distances at material drop points Engineered solutions are utilized to reduce fall distances at material drop points as much as possible: Fly ash is transferred from the silos to trucks using telescoping chutes Bottom ash is transferred from conveyors to the bays at the lowest practical point; it should be noted that bottom ash at this point has sufficient moisture to prevent dusting Gypsum is transferred to the dome building at the lowest practical point; it should be noted that gypsum at this point has sufficient moisture to prevent dusting When products are transferred to the landfill, products exit the truck bed directly onto the landfill surface.
 Water is applied for dust control via a sprinkler system and/or water truck to condition CCR as required for compaction and dust control.
 4. Compaction WMNS utilizes a CAT CS74, or equivalent, vibratory smooth drum roller to compact the material to the landfill design compaction standards.
 5. Interim covers Fly ash that is properly compacted normally forms a "crust" that resists water and wind erosion.
 Once a portion of the fill area has reached final grade, operators avoid running equipment on these areas until an intermediate cover of bottom ash or other suitable material is applied.
-Soils removed and stockpiled onsite during the construction of the new landfill cell (Subcell 2D) have been regraded and seeded to prevent generation of fugitive dust from this material.
+Soils removed and stockpiled onsite during the construction of the new landfill cell have been regraded and seeded to prevent generation of fugitive dust from this material.